snowch/hsm-guide/book.md

 # HSM Local Master Keys (LMKs)

+Local Master Keys (LMKs) are a central concept for HSMs.
+This section describes LMKs in more detail.

 ## LMK Overview

 Local Master Keys are a set of DES or triple DES keys.
 They are stored securely in the HSM making it